HJEC/readme-example/README.md

 ##### 4. Start your own branch

 Before we begin, we need to cover the naming convention of our branches.
-To avoid cluttering the repo with branches that have vague and useless names like "mikes-branch", we should stick to using the name of the appointed task on the Trello card you should have been given for the feature/issue you are working on.
+To avoid cluttering the repo with branches that have vague and useless names like "mikes-branch", we should stick to using the name of the appointed task on the Trello/Asana card you should have been given for the feature/issue you are working on.

-For instance, if you are working on a task called "Figma Desktop 10 - create notifications icon" on Trello, you should name your branch something that lets everyone know:
+For instance, if you are working on a task called "Figma Desktop 10 - create notifications icon" on Trello/Asana, you should name your branch something that lets everyone know:

 - who worked on the branch
 - what categorical relation to the project the branch has (WIP, feat, test, bug, junk)